 High school studies last 2–4 years.
 The recommended study period is 13 periods, i.e. three years.

-The final certificate requires at least 150 credits (new curriculum or ops) or 75 courses (old curriculum).
+At least 150 credits (new curriculum or ops) or 75 courses (old curriculum) are required for the final certificate.

 The high school academic year is divided into five periods.
 The syllabus of each subject is divided into study periods/courses.
 The period ends with the final week, when the end day of the study periods/courses held in the period is arranged.
 The closing day includes exams, projects, presentations, visits, etc.